siusoon/VocableCode/workshop/ReadMe.md

 ## Activity A - Decoding, Reading and Interpreting Code and Logics <a name="exerciseA"></a>
 - Download the [Source code](https://github.com/siusoon/VocableCode) -> click the green download button -> unzip the file -> drag the index.html file onto the browser.
-- Mini exA1: Identify the possible logics and effects based on what you see and what you hear
+- Mini exA1: Identify the possible logics and effects based on what you see and what you hear [here](https://github.com/siusoon/VocableCode).
+Directions:
   - Visual
   - Sound
   - Process/Sequence